kubernetes/ingress-nginx/docs/developer-guide/getting-started.md

 Lua tests are located in the directory `rootfs/etc/nginx/lua/test`

 !!! important
-    Test files must follow the naming convention `<mytest>_test.lua` or it will be ignored
+    Test file must follow the naming convention `<mytest>_test.lua` or it will be ignored

 **Run e2e test suite**